GT5670/RHTAP-new-gitops/docs/pipelines.md

 Competitive organizations face the challenge of balancing speed and security as they build and release software.
 Security checks are necessary to stop bad actors from inserting malicious code or exploiting known vulnerabilities.
 But in complex and fast-moving software development life cycles, development teams don’t always have the time and tools to manually review every component.

 Red Hat Trusted Application Pipeline improves the trust and transparency of the CI/CD pipelines, with security-focused golden paths that ensure software adheres to corporate standards.
 With integrated security checks, software teams can catch vulnerabilities early in the life cycle, delivering valuable new software at scale while improving resiliency and safeguarding user trust.

+Securing your software supply chain is critical to prevent software vulnerabilities.
+Red Hat Trusted Application Pipeline embeds security throughout the software development lifecycle (SDLC), enabling teams to innovate confidently while adhering to the highest security standards.

+1. Overview
+RHTAP is a DevSecOps framework that integrates security from project inception to production.
+It incorporates advanced security practices to ensures that your software is resilient to threats while streamlining development processes.

+1.1.
+Key features
+Secure CI/CD pipelines: Build, test, and deploy container images securely using pre-configured pipelines integrated with your Git repository.

+Ready-to-use templates: Start project quickly with customizable templates that apply secure development practices.

+Vulnerability management: Detect and address potential vulnerabilities with detailed insights, including automated generation of Software Bills of Materials (SBOMs).

+Compliance with Enterprise Contracts: Maintain regulatory compliance at every stage of the development process with our robust enforcement of security and quality standards.

+1.2.
+Integrated technologies
+RHTAP integrates with industry-leading platforms and tools:

+Component or Technology	Description
+Red Hat Developer Hub (RHDH)

+A self-service portal that streamlines development and integrates security best practices from the get-go.

+Red Hat Trusted Artifact Signer (RHTAS)

+Enhances software integrity through signature and attestation, ensuring all artifacts are secure and authentic.

+Red Hat Trusted Profile Analyzer (RHTPA)

+Automates the creation and management of SBOMs, providing transparency and compliance in your software supply chain.

+Advanced Cluster Security (ACS)

+Automates the scanning of artifacts for vulnerabilities.

+OpenShift GitOps

+Manages Kubernetes deployments and infrastructure using Git repositories, ensuring consistent, automated, and secure deployment practices.

+OpenShift Pipelines

+Automates the CI/CD processes with visibility and control over build, test, and deployment workflows.

+Argo CD

+Automates application deployment and lifecycle management, ensuring consistent versions of app definitions, configurations, and environments.

+1.3.
+Configuration options
+RHTAP allows flexibility in CI/CD management, source repositories, and artifact registries:

+Category	Options
+CI/CD pipelines

+Tekton (Default)

+Jenkins

+GitHub Actions

+Gitlab CI

+Note
+All CI pipelines expect Tekton conform to SLSA Build L2.
+Tekton conforms to Build L3.
+Source repositories

+GitHub (Default)

+GitLab

+Bitbucket

+Artifact registries

+Quay (Default)

+JFrog Artifactory

+2. Development workflow
+RHTAP integrates security at every step of the DevSecOps workflow:

+Start with secure templates: Leverage pre-built templates from Red Hat Developer Hub (RHDH) for a secure foundation.
+These templates include code repositories, documentation, and pre-configured CI/CD pipelines.

+Develop and modify code: Modify your code after creating the application.
+Each code change triggers a pipeline run that automatically performs security checks, including artifact signing, vulnerability scanning, and SBOM generation.

+Managed deployment: RHTAP enforces security policies throughout the development lifecycle, from development to production, using Enterprise Contracts (EC).
+This ensures that only compliant builds are deployed.